 As an acupuncturist, I believe far too little attention is paid to menstrual cycle issues, pelvic floor problems, and hormonal imbalances.
 Yet, I see these complaints on a weekly basis in my practice for the past five years.
 For Endometriosis Awareness Month, this blog post will focus on one of the most common conditions in my clinic: Endometriosis.

 Have you ever felt completely depleted?
 Exhausted and stressed?
-In my clinic, when I see signs of “Blood Deficiency”—like those, but also pale complexion, anxiety, and low energy—one of the first pantry staples I recommend is Jujube, known as Da Zao (大枣).
+In my clinic, when I see signs of “Blood Deficiency”—like those, but also pale complexion, anxiety, and low energy—one of the first things I recomend to eat is are Jujubes, known as Da Zao (大枣).

 Why acupuncture can help with period pain, PMS, mood swings, and other menstrual complaints.